No More Pre-existing Conditions Since 2014

 The trade of the mandate to buy insurance for the mandate to cover everyone is one of the foundations of the entire Affordable Care Act.
-Along with the right to treatment and coverage Americans also get a number of new benefits, rights and protections that are discussed in detail on our site.
-They include but are not insurance companies not being able to drop you when you are sick or if you make an honest mistake on your application, insurers not being able to charge women more than men and a number of new free preventative and wellness services that are included with all health plans stating after 2014.
+Along with the right to treatment and coverage Americans also get some new benefits, rights, and protections that are discussed in detail on our site.
+They include but are not insurance companies not being able to drop you when you are sick or if you make an honest mistake on your application, insurers not being able to charge women more than men and a number of new free preventative and wellness services that are included with all health plans starting after 2014.

-Medicaid, CHIP, Medicare and other insurers are included in the mandate to cover per-existing conditions.
+Medicaid, CHIP, Medicare, and other insurers are included in the mandate to cover preexisting conditions.